84codes/crystal-container-images/README.md

 # Build
 RUN shards build --production --release

+# Strip if want a smaller image, but stacktraces won't be useful
 RUN strip bin/*

-# start from scratch and only copy the built binary
+# start from a clean ubuntu image
 FROM ubuntu:18.04

 # install required dependencies